cea-hpc/modules/doc/source/design/module-selection-contexts.rst

   - refer to extended default version like *mod/1* (to refer to *mod/1.1.1*)
   - refer to symbolic version or module alias
   - specify multiple versions as list (*mod@1,2*) or range (*mod@:1* or *mod@1:2*)
+  - refer to a variant specification (with or without a module name specification)

 - all modules matching specification are retrieved with ``getModules``
 - specification used to resolve argument passed to the following commands: